-A look at the GDPR, cloud and IT decision-makers.
+A look at the General Data Protection Regulation (GDPR), cloud and IT decision-makers.
 Are IT decision-makers asking the right GDPR cloud questions, what are their GDPR cloud concerns, how do they (intend) to address them and do they feel supported enough in their compliance efforts?
 And at the same time yet another call-to-action as companies keep failing to grasp the essence of the GDPR text.

 As the GDPR is a lot about consent or other legal grounds for lawful processing, about data subject rights, privacy and putting back the control of personal data in the hands of people, in general it clearly requires a risk perspective approach (meaning: the risks from the view of the data subject’s personal data protection, not your company’s risks, there is a difference) in a strategic, planned and holistic way, obviously technologies are involved.
 Technologies are part of the risks and challenges to address and part of the solutions in many GDPR compliance efforts.